NightSudz/Jimothy/Readme.md

 cmake --build . --config Release
 ```

-- You should now have a `Release` folder with a `chat.exe` file inside it.
+- You should now have a `Release` folder with a `main.exe` file inside it.
 You can run this file to test the chat client.

 ## Changing the API URL